 - Wear a Life Jacket.
 You’re probably familiar with the so-called “floaties” a lot of kids wear when they don’t know how to swim or are just learning.
-What you may not know, is that many of those are not recommended, and The American Red Cross instead recommends U.S. Coast Guard-approved life jackets when kids are around water.
+What you may not know, is that many of those are not recommended over life jackets, and The American Red Cross instead advises using U.S. Coast Guard-approved life jackets when kids are around water.

 - Keep Your Eyes Open.
 Possibly the most important of all summer swimming safety tips: When your child is near the water always watch.
 Don’t rely on others to do it for you.
 It just takes one distraction to cause a disaster.